 Because this was a cross-sectional study, we must populate the model for many model year and age group combinations that were not measured.
 A set of linear regressions was used to model vapor leak prevalence for ages and model years where data is not available.
 We divided model year groups in years when new technologies or standards were introduced.
 Modeling was based on the assumption that newer cars will have lower leak prevalence than older cars due to the advancing technology and use of more durable materials.
-Therefore, data from the 1996-2003 model year groups.
+Therefore, data from the 1996-2003 model year group was used as a surrogate for new vehicles in the 1971-1980 and 1981-1995 model year groups.
 However, because vapor leaks also occur due to tampering and malmaintenance, deterioration is not the only factor involved in occurrence of vapor leaks.
 The regressions from the older model year show more rapid vehicle deterioration rates than newer model years.